Tripsy/nextjs.test/README.md

 # TODO

-1. learn about react-dev-tools
+1. learn about react-dev-tools & recap NextJs documentation
-2. Test "add" on templates doesn't always refresh list !!! maybe a bug
 3. templates: front-end pages
 4. mail-queue
-5. Recap NextJs documentation
-6. recover password & other account pages
+5. recover password & other account pages
-7. terms page - use templates
-8. Replace all console.error with logging
+6. Replace all console.error with logging
-9. More language vars
+7. More language vars
-10. middleware.ts - for production ready it will need some revision -> security headers
+8. middleware.ts - for production ready it will need some revision -> security headers

 # IDEAS